tommadness/KH2Randomizer/helpinfo/faq.md

       * Up to and including Piglet's Howse
       * Up to and including Xigbar in The World That Never Was
       * The entirety of Simulated Twilight Town
-  - **JSmartee-SecondVisit** - All reports can be found in the first or second visit to the world.
+  - **SecondVisit** - All reports can be found in the first or second visit to the world.
 (They can not be found on Data/Absent Silhouette fights)
-  - **JSmartee-FirstBoss** - All reports are guaranteed on the boss at the end of the first visit of a world (excluding 100 Acre Wood and Atlantica).
+  - **FirstBoss** - All reports are guaranteed on the boss at the end of the first visit of a world (excluding 100 Acre Wood and Atlantica).
-  - **JSmartee-SecondBoss** - All reports are guaranteed on the end of the second visit to a world (excluding 100 Acre Wood and Atlantica).
+  - **SecondBoss** - All reports are guaranteed on the end of the second visit to a world (excluding 100 Acre Wood and Atlantica).

 # Seed Modifiers